• Home

 I am not a big breakfast eater (although I will never ever turn down poached eggs with corned beef hash), but the whole concept of breakfast for dinner appeals to the comfort food way that my brain is wired.

-But I do like experimenting with the basic pancake itself, and of course there is the good old Bisquick variety.
-(Ah, Bisquick.
-I heart you.)
-Which is why I decided that these cinnamon oat pancakes needed to be made.
+And I do like anything involving the word pancakes which is why I decided that these cinnamon oat pancakes needed to be made!

 First of all, they feature two of my favorite taste sensations: cinnamon and oatmeal.
 Good and good for you.